Investing Strategy Research

 • Assess the cash return on your investment.

-Remember, while a high dividend yield can be attractive, it’s essential to consider other factors, such as the company’s financial health, payout ratio, and dividend growth rate.
-A high yield might be a sign of financial distress and a potential dividend cut.
+Remember, while a high dividend yield can be attractive, other factors, such as the company’s financial health, payout ratio, and dividend growth rate, must be considered.
+A high yield might indicate financial distress and a potential dividend cut.

 FAQ